-3Infants below the age of six months who drink water containing nitrate in excess of the MCL could become seriously ill and if untreated may die.
+Infants below the age of six months who drink water containing nitrate in excess of the MCL could become seriously ill and if untreated may die.
 Symptoms include shortness of breath and blue baby syndrome.

-4While your drinking water meets EPA's standard for trihalomethanes, it does contain low levels.
+&lt;sup>3While your drinking water meets EPA's standard for trihalomethanes, it does contain low levels.
 Some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous systems, and may have an increased risk of getting cancer.

-5We have met all treatment technique requirements for Total Organic Carbon removal.
+&lt;sup>4We have met all treatment technique requirements for Total Organic Carbon removal.